|

 Sir William Orpen.

-The White House,
+The White House, Washington, DC.

 |

-Sir William Orpen, the dashing Irish painter,
+Sir William Orpen, the

-was unmatched in the swiftness and sureness of his touch.
+in the swiftness and sureness of his

-Working impromptu at the peace conference at Versailles
+touch.
+Working impromptu at the peace

-the head and shoulders of President Woodrow Wilson in
+recorded the head and shoulders of

-a breathtakingly real unfinished study.
+real unfinished study.
 One of my own

-portrait subjects, New York lawyer John J. McCloy, while
+portrait subjects, New York lawyer

-still a law student, served as an aide to Wilson at the
+student, served as an aide to Wilson

-conference, and was actually in the room as the Orpen
+in the room as the Orpen painting

-painting was executed.
-McCloy recalls that the sitting
+was executed.
+McCloy recalls that

-was concluded after ninety minutes!
-The result is one
+minutes!
+The result is one of the

-of the twentieth century's most vivid and telling examples
+twentieth century's most vivid and

-of portrait painting.
+telling examples of portrait painting.

 |